 Training, qualifications & experience

-MA (St Andrews), 4-year PGdip Psychodynamic Psychotherapy (WPF/Roehampton), 1-year Certificate in Counselling Skills (WPF), Member of the British Psychoanalytic Council, and Member of the Foundation for Psychotherapy and Counselling.
+MA (St Andrews), Post-Graduate Diploma in Psychodynamic Psychotherapy (WPF/Roehampton), Certificate in Counselling Skills (WPF), Member of the British Psychoanalytic Council (BPC), and Member of the Foundation for Psychotherapy and Counselling (FPC).

 Registered / Accredited